|Gopher Tortoise Services, Inc|

 1) Public television (PBS) and the Science Channel are mainstream sources of information.
 There is also an abundance of environmental resource groups online such as Envirolink, which can be beneficial.

-2) For a more active role consider joining and becoming active in an organization such as the Sierra Club or Greenpeace.
+2) For a more active role consider joining and becoming active in an organization such as the Humane Society or Sierra Club.
 These organizations are well established and focus largely on environmental protection.
 Whereas Greenpeace tends to focus more so on international issues, the Sierra Club offers a wide range of outdoor activities and social events across the US.

 3) Remember that conservation of land is not enough, because in order for land to truly be conserved, it must be properly managed.
 Learn about the beneficial effects of fire and other management tools that can keep the landscape in a healthy state for our native plants and wildlife.

 4) Be an informed, educated voter.
 Support city, county, and state officials who value our natural resources as much as they value economic growth.
 With forward thinking and good planning, it is possible to have both.

 Q: What can I do to help the gopher tortoise specifically?

 A: Much of this site is dedicated to doing just that.
 There are also some guidelines which should be followed if gopher tortoises are present in your yard or community.

 1) Learn much more about the gopher tortoise itself, or review the wealth of material presented in the main menu of this site.
 In particular, you may wish to help promote awareness and understanding in recognizing threats to tortoises, some of which may be in violation of the laws designed to protect them.
 Good information sources also include the library, zoo, and the MyFWC.com/GopherTortoise website Continue to learn about gopher tortoise and other wildlife.

 2) You can learn more about tortoise habitat, to assist in determining the presence of tortoises.
 If you are aware of gopher tortoises that are likely to be in danger of site development in the near future contact the FWC.